(CNN) - If you think the ongoing immigration debates don't apply to you, Jennifer Mendelsohn has some news: They probably do.

 Mendelsohn's latest work on Tomi Lahren was retweeted more than 26,000 times.
 That's not uncommon; she's been putting out viral genealogy facts about public figures for more than a year now.

-Sure enough, her research pointed her toward King's own immigrant history: His 4-year-old grandmother and her two young siblings arrived at Ellis Island in 1894.
+Sure enough, her research pointed her toward King's own immigrant history: His 4-year-old grandmother and her two young siblings arrived at Ellis Island in 1894, she found.

-Mendelsohn pulled out similar historical receipts for Dan Scavino, the White House Director of Social Media.
-Earlier this month Scavino voiced his opposition to chain migration, by which families immigrate to a country in small groups over time.
+Mendelsohn pulled out similar historical receipts for Dan Scavino, the White House social media director.
+Scavino early in 2018 voiced his opposition to chain migration, by which families immigrate to a country in small groups over time.

-It only took a few hours for Mendelsohn to trace Scavino's roots in America back to 1904, when his great-grandfather's brother became the first of several Scavinos to immigrate from Italy in very similar fashion.
+It only took a few hours for Mendelsohn to trace Scavino's roots in America back to 1904, when, she tweeted, his great-grandfather's brother became the first of several Scavinos to immigrate from Italy in very similar fashion.

 Proving prejudice is nothing new

-But she says her project isn't about shaming people with their immigrant history.
-It's quite the opposite, says Mendelsohn.
+Mendelsohn said her project isn't about shaming people with their immigrant history.
+It's quite the opposite, she said.

 "It shows how universal immigration is in so many American stories.
 Some people who've been in the country longer, it may not feel that close and it's easy for them to forget."